Florida Approved

 Is there anyone who cannot take the Permit Exam online?

-If either of the following applies to you, you must take the Permit Exam in person at a local DHSMV office.
+If either of the following applies to you, you must take the Permit Exam in person at a local Florida service center, with a driver's license exam provider, or through an authorized third party administrator.
 You will not be able to register or start a test if you:

 • Are 18 years old or older.
 In this case, you do not qualify to take the Florida permit exam online.
 Only drivers who are under the age of 18 may take the written exam online per Florida law.

 • Have taken the exam three times online and have not been able to pass successfully.
-After the third attempt, you must take the written test in person at a local DHSMV office.
+After the third attempt, you must take the written test in person.

 • Have already passed the exam online.
 Even if your exam has expired and you need to retake it, you cannot do it online.